 How can you explain the difference to your peers that Product-Led Transformation delivers broader, more beneficial outcomes than an Agile or Digital Transformation alone?

 The cost of not being one is too great as markets are hyper-competitive and aggressive.
-Economies are global and companies these days work broader, safer, better and faster to deliver targetted products that solve specific customer problems.
+Economies are global and companies these days work broader, safer, better and faster to deliver targeted products that solve specific customer problems.

 A Product-Led organisation will have teams that make independent decisions within the organisation’s strategic agenda and are able to identify and develop products that deliver optimal value for its customers and benefits for the organisation.
 Arriving at this destination is worth the effort because as Product People we are able to most effectively meet our promises to our customers.